DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: System design

 \subsection{Overview}

-We consider a distributed system comprising $N$ edge devices, each deployed with a small language model (SLM) based on its resource constraints, and a cloud server, as shown in Figure~\ref{fig:overview}, where the proposed DGRAG enables collaborative, knowledge-enhanced RAG across edges.
-DGRAG operates in two phases: the \textbf{Distributed Knowledge Construction} phase and the \textbf{Collaborative Retrieval and Generation} phase.
-In the Distributed Knowledge Construction phase, each edge node constructs a knowledge subgraph using its local SLM and sends summaries of the subgraph to the server.
-During the Collaborative Retrieval and Generation phase, once an edge user sends a query, the local SLM first tries to answer it; a gating mechanism then determines whether the generated response is satisfactory.
+We consider a distributed system comprising $N$ edge devices, each deployed with a small language model (SLM) based on its resource constraints, and a cloud server, as shown in Fig.~\ref{fig:overview}, where the proposed DGRAG enables collaborative, knowledge-enhanced RAG across edges.
+DGRAG operates in two phases: the \textbf{Distributed Knowledge Graph Construction} phase and the \textbf{Collaborative Retrieval and Generation} phase.
+In the Distributed Knowledge Graph Construction phase, each edge node organizes its local knowledge to a knowledge graph and sends summaries of the subgraphs to the server.
+During the Collaborative Retrieval and Generation phase, once an edge user sends a query, the local SLM first tries to answer it; a gate mechanism then determines whether the generated response is satisfactory.
 If not, the query is forwarded to the cloud server.
-The server then attempts to identify other edge nodes that may possess relevant knowledge by consulting the summary database, and retrieves knowledge from the top-$k$ edge nodes most likely to have the required information.
-Using the retrieved knowledge, the server answers the query with a global large language model and sends the response back to the edge.
+The server then attempts to identify other edge nodes that may possess relevant knowledge by consulting the summary database.
+Using the retrieved knowledge from the most related edge nodes, the server answers the query with a global large language model and sends the response back to the edge.
 We will detail each step of these two phases in the following.